diballesteros/blog-posts/how-to-escape-tutorial-hell-the-100-fallacy.md

     - devlog
 ---

-## How to escape tutorial hell — the 100% fallacy

 ### Introduction

 So how do we escape tutorial hell?
 Well, I should start from the very beginning.
 In the [first part](https://relatablecode.com/my-experience-after-doing-20-coffee-chats-in-one-weekend/) of this series, I reported that I did 20 coffee chats over one weekend.
 Since then I’ve been doing a similar number of coffee chats every weekend.
 I am now a total of over 50 coffee chats!